penrose/penrose/tutorial/tutorial-p3.md

 /* new line in .dsl file */
 function addV: Vector * Vector -> Vector
 ```
 The syntax for function is similar to defining elementary objects and predicates.
 As usual we have the type keyword, which is `function` in this case at the front.
-Then we write the function name followed by a colon `:` that signifies what comes after is the input tyep.
-The input type can be a tuple of multiple elements connected by `*`.
+Then we write the function name followed by a colon `:` that signifies what comes after is the input type.
+The input type can be multiple elements connected by `*`.
 Lastly, we write `->` before the output type.

 ## :page_facing_up: Substance
 There are no imperative functions in Penrose, only functional functions (And more broadly, Penrose is purely functional).
 When we have `y = f(x)`, it's read like `y` is defined as `f(x)`.